 Need Ideas on What to Feed Baby Rabbits?

-What to Feed Baby Rabbits may seem a difficult challenge.
-If you find yourself in this new role of taking care of a young rabbit and you have no idea of how to feed him or how to take care of him in general, I have good news for you.
+What do baby rabbits eat may seem a difficult question.
+If you find yourself in this new role of taking care of a young rabbit and you have no idea of how to feed him or how to take care of him in general, we have good news for you.
 Young rabbits eat, you guessed it, almost the same kinds of food as adult rabbits do.

 However, there are a few dietary needs to consider.
 Their bodies are growing and their fragile and developing digestive system is a bit sensitive to big changes: environment, food, or even attachment.